gupta-soham/AI-Voice-Receptionist/README.md

 The system uses PostgreSQL with Prisma ORM.
 The database schema includes:

 - `HelpRequest` - Escalated queries from voice agent
-- `KnowledgeBase` - Question-answer pairs for the AI
+- `KnowledgeBase` - Question-answer pairs for the AI's knowledge
 - `SystemLog` - Audit trail and debugging logs

 ### Key Directories